aebarthyi/CSE228Project/README.md

 4. Bit Reverse model (for use to test the AGU) and Tester
 5. Memory and Tester
 6. Address Generation Unit and Tester
-7. Forward FFT blocks and Tester (Works for real signals)
+7. Forward FFT blocks and Tester (Works for real signals, currently has a bug in loading both real and imaginary values together)
 8. Filters (Hardcoded low-pass, high-pass, band-pass and band-stop) and Tester
-9. Inverse FFT blocks and Tester (Works for real signals)
+9. Inverse FFT blocks and Tester (Works for real signals, currently has a bug in loading both real and imaginary values together)

 ## Work in progress:
+1. Debugging issues with loading real and imaginary values together for forward FFT and inverse FFT
-1. Parameterized butterfly units for parallelism
+2. Parameterized butterfly units for parallelism

 ## How to test
 Once the sbt kernel is opened up (Done by step 2 of Getting Started), you can test all of the created tests by running the `test` command.\